There are 3 main ways in which inbound marketing makes a seller’s job easier. Let’s take a look at each of them.

 Inbound Marketers spend endless hours, days, months, and even years creating, testing, tweaking, perfecting, and then doing it all over again, to find ways to generate quality leads.

-They create content on carefully designed landing pages, on their search engine optimized website, to attract and educate prospects they’ll then cultivate and segment even further through personalized email marketing or other offers.
+They create content on carefully designed landing pages, on their search engine optimized website, to attract and educate inbound sales prospects they’ll then cultivate and segment even further through personalized email marketing or other offers.

 These leads that Marketing generates are already prepped and seasoned even before Sales touches them.